-b) Where a property is owned by an owner's corporation under the Strata Titles Act, 1973, a Leasehold Strata scheme under the Strata Titles (Leasehold) Act, 1986 or associations under the Community Land Development Act, 1989, notification to the secretary of the owner's corporation is taken to be 9.4 notification to all owners.
+b) Where a property is owned by an owner's corporation under the Strata Titles Act, 1973, a Leasehold Strata scheme under the Strata Titles (Leasehold) Act, 1986 or associations under the Community Land Development Act, 1989, notification to the secretary of the owner's corporation is taken to be a) DAs shall be notified in writing via post or email.

+Public Consultation of Development Applications notification to all owners.